Ready to sell your business in California for its Asking Price?

 - Rent expense.

 It is also proper to recast the balance sheet.
-The balance sheet shown on a tax return is generally not even close to accurate.
-For example, a balance sheet on a tax return shows the depreciation value of fixtures, furniture, and equipment as well as buildings if the seller owns the building.
-Another figure that is generally way wrong is inventory as few owners have the time or inclination to get it accurate.
+The balance sheet shown on a tax return is generally not an accurate representation of the company’s financial position.
+For example, a balance sheet on a tax return shows the depreciation value of fixtures, furniture, and equipment, as well as buildings, if the Seller owns the building.
+Another figure that is generally way wrong is inventory, as few owners have the time or inclination to get it accurate.

-If you are thinking of selling your business and it’s in the next few years, start making an Excel file spreadsheet with any one-off expenses you may incur as these are legitimate add-backs that need to be taken into account when valuing or selling your business.
+If you are considering selling your business within the next few years, start compiling an Excel spreadsheet with any one-time expenses you may incur, as these are legitimate add-backs that need to be taken into account when valuing or selling your business.

 Privately held businesses have a unique position in the business world.
-The only time a business owner has any interest in knowing the true value of their business is when they plan to sell.
-Otherwise, nobody needs to know and there are too many other things to do with your time when you own a business.
+The only time a business owner has any interest in knowing the actual value of their business is when they plan to sell.
+Otherwise, nobody needs to know, and there are too many other things to do with your time when you own a business.

 Understand EBITDA Multiples by Industry